-(CNN) — There are 7.6 billion people in the world.
-And a full 24% of them -- 1.8 billion -- are fasting from sunup to sundown.
+(CNN) — There are about 7.6 billion people in the world.
+And around 24% of them -- 1.8 billion -- are fasting from sunup to sundown.
 Every day.
 For an entire month.

 Short answer: No. Long answer: No.

 But you can earn some cool points if you follow these 10 tips: